judyboon/blog/_posts/2017-07-18-Understanding-ASR.markdown

 # Combine all together

 Let's put together what we have learned in a simple digit recognition task.
 The words are the digits from one to nine.
-Following figure shows the hierarchical transitions of this task. $p(one \| two)$ represents the transition probability from digit two to one.
+Following figure from [^ref1] shows the hierarchical transitions of this task. $p(one \|
+two)$ represents the transition probability from digit two to one.

 ![hierarchical graph][hierarchical_graph]

 Given this hierarchical transition matrix, a Viterbi trellis decoding method could be used.
-Following figure shows the scheme of this decoding process.
-The words (digits) are stacked vertically and the feature sequence (here is denoted by $(o_1, \ldots, o_T)$) is shown horizontally.
+Following figure from [^ref1] shows the scheme of this decoding process.
+The words (digits) are stacked vertically and the feature sequence is shown horizontally.

 ![Viterbi trellis decoding][viterbi_trellis]